eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

     bool create(int argc, char** argv);

-Creates an UDP/TCP/Serial `Micro XRCE-DDS Agent`, based on the given arguments.
+Creates a UDP/TCP/Serial *Micro XRCE-DDS Agent*, based on the given arguments.

 Returns `true` if the arguments were valid and an agent was successfully created, or false otherwise.